wilsontelab/publications/svCapture-2022/README.md

 Information found in the log files includes software versions in use and various output statistics.

-## Reproducing the pipeline analysis on your system
+## Reproducing the analysis on your system

 Folder **for-reproduction** has job scripts you can use to repeat analysis of our data sets on your system.